The Patent Litigation Law Review: India

 A district court is the lowest court before which a patent infringement suit can be filed.

-If a patent infringement lawsuit is filed before a district court and the defendant counterclaims for invalidity, then the suit is transferred to the High Court.
+If a patent infringement lawsuit is filed before a district court and the defendant counterclaims for invalidity, the suit is transferred to the high court.

-Only five High Courts can entertain lawsuits in the first instance.
+Only five high courts can entertain lawsuits in the first instance.
 This is commonly referred to as 'original jurisdiction'.
-Most patent litigation is filed before High Courts, especially before the Delhi High Court, which exercises 'original jurisdiction'.
+Most patent litigation is filed before the high courts, especially before the Delhi High Court, which exercises original jurisdiction.

-After the Commercial Courts Act, not all district courts can entertain 'commercial' lawsuits under the Commercial Courts Act.
-Under this Act, commercial suits can be filed only before courts designated as 'commercial courts' or before a High Court division designated as a 'commercial division'.
+According to the Commercial Courts Act, not all district courts can entertain commercial lawsuits: commercial suits can only be filed before courts designated as commercial courts or before a high court division designated as a commercial division.

 All patent suits filed before the enactment of the Commercial Courts Act have been or are being transferred to the commercial court or commercial division that has jurisdiction in each case.

 The Commercial Courts Act has reduced the kind of interlocutory orders that can be appealed.
 This is expected to speed up patent litigation in India.

 An appeal from a district court order goes to a single judge of a high court.
 An appeal from a high court single judge's order goes to a two-judge bench of the high court, called a division bench.